COVID-19 & Other Health Emergencies Protocol for Study Away

 Semester Study Away: Students should wait to book their flights until prompted to do so by the Wang Center and/or their program provider (if applicable).
-PLU is not liable to refund out of pocket flight expenses should a program be cancelled.
+PLU is not liable to refund out of pocket flight expenses should a program be canceled.